We’ve Got Answers

 Select a topic below or start scrolling through our answers to some of the questions we hear the most.

 You should hear back from the Admissions Office within five business days of submitting your application.
-You will receive an official admissions decision once your three references have been received.
+You will receive an official admission decision once your references have been received.
 References can frequently hold up the application process so we recommend getting in touch with your references to ensure they complete their forms.

-Aug.
-1 is the application deadline for full-time students both online and on-campus.
 We recommend completing your application as soon as possible so you can receive your admissions response and make plans.

 This usually depends on the courses previously taken.
 The best thing to do if you are curious about transferring credits is to email a copy of your transcript to our school registrar along with an introduction explaining your question.
 Registrar: email@example.com.